FOR MORE INFORMATION, PLEASE CONTACT US AT SCIENCEACADEMY@UMD.EDU

 Q: I have applied for a graduate assistantship in another department at UMD.
 How does tuition remission work?

 A: Tuition remission for graduate assistants covers the standard in-state tuition rate.
-The Science Academy tuition is a special tuition rate and can be found here.
+The Science Academy tuition is a special tuition rate.
 Students are responsible for paying the difference between the graduate assistantship tuition remission and the Science Academy tuition each semester.
-More information on the tuition assistance program and process can be found here.
+More information on the tuition assistance program and process.

 Q: I work on campus and am eligible for tuition remission.
 Will this cover all my expenses for the Science Academy program?

 A: Similar to tuition remission for graduate assistants, tuition remission covers the standard in-state tuition rate.
-The Science Academy tuition is a special tuition rate and can be found here.
+The Science Academy tuition is a special tuition rate.
 Students are responsible for paying the difference between their tuition remission and the Science Academy tuition each semester.
-More information on the tuition assistance program and process can be found here.
+More information on the tuition assistance program and process.

 Q: I earned a 3-year undergraduate degree in another country.
 Am I still eligible for admission?

 A: Depending on where you earned your undergraduate degree, and any other academic work you have completed, you may still be eligible for admission.
-Learn more about the Graduate Schools policy here.
+Learn more about the Graduate School's policy.

 Q: Are the GREs required for admission?